 After all the Christmas decor comes down I feel that my decor goes through this bland period where I am not quite ready to decorate for Spring but don’t want to decorate for Winter either.
 Although I hate to see all the boring walls and tables un-decorated after Christmas.
 So this year after all the decor came down I started scouring our house for stored decor to see what I could update our dining room table with.

-Our dining room is basically a pass through between our living room and kitchen and it’s a spot that we see everyday.
-I wanted something that was simple and didn’t take up the entire table but could also stay in place for a couple months.
-I also wanted something that was budget friendly and this tablescape I came up with fit in all those boxes.
-Our dining room tends not to have a ton of natural light that comes through, some from the window but with the gallery wall on the other side it just doesn’t get the daily exposure of daylight that I love in the living room.
+Our dining room is basically a pass-through between our living room and kitchen and it’s a spot that we see every day.
+I wanted something that was simple and didn’t take up the entire table but could also stay in place for a couple of months.
+I also wanted something that was budget-friendly and this tablescape I came up with fit in all those boxes.
+Our dining room tends not to have a ton of natural light that comes through, some from the window but with the gallery wall on the other side, it just doesn’t get the daily exposure of daylight that I love in the living room.

 (As a side note the goal someday is to replace the traditional front door that is there and that we never use with a window so that the dining room will have better natural light.)